Alonso-del-Arte/chess/doc/Variants.md

 Each of the four players gets the usual complement of eight pawns, two rooks, two knights, two bishops, a queen and a king.
 With some sets, two of the players get the traditional white and black pieces, and the other two players get two different colors.

 Some sets avoid white and black, and instead assign four different colors for the four players, such as for example red, yellow, green and blue.
+In such a set-up, Red becomes analogous to White and is expected to go first.
+Blue is to Red's left and goes second.
+Yellow is to Blue's left and goes third.
+Green is to Yellow's left and is last to make a first move.
+The game then proceeds in the same order.

 Although you can put all the pieces on a regular board, it would be way too cramped.
 Therefore, the standard 8 &times; 8 board is augmented with four 3